Skip to content

 EMED 756 – Introduction to Emergency Medicine for Third-Year Students

-Description: This two-week Emergency Medicine Elective is for third-year medical students who are interested in learning and gaining exposure to the specialty of Emergency Medicine. .
-This rotation involves both day, evening, overnight and weekend shifts as well as the requirement to attend Wednesday educational didactic sessions.
+Description: This four-week Emergency Medicine Elective is for third-year medical students who are interested in learning and gaining exposure to the specialty of Emergency Medicine.
+This rotation involves both day, evening, overnight and weekend shifts.
 Students will work closely with a senior Emergency Medicine resident to gain skills in patient evaluation, clinical presentation and development of a differential diagnosis.
-Students will “shadow” the residents on critical patients and may see less severely ill patients independently.
+Students will take an more observational role in the care of critical patients and may see less severely ill patients independently.

 Credits: 5 credits